konfuzio-ai/konfuzio-sdk/docs/web/normalization_documentation_v0.2 (1).md

 ### 2. Percentage Numbers
 ---
 Konfuzio also handels percentage numbers of different formats and brings them into a machine-readable one.
 Percentage expressions will not be displayed in the classic percentage format with the percentage sign %.
-The decimal number format out of 1 without the percentage sign will be used, but with a dot as a decimal separator and 4 decimal places.
+The decimal number format without the percentage sign will be used, but with a dot as a decimal separator and 4 decimal places.

 **To give you specific examples:**
 1) Digits which are separated by commas with two decimal places will be easily converted into a uniform format, either with or without the percentage sign in its original format.